 The Volkswagen Polo is packed with safety tech.
 And while this safety tech doesn’t excite our younger audience, it does help them fail less.
-So we found a way into their social feeds by creating a fail video – with no fail.
+So we found a way into their social feeds by creating a fail video, with a twist: there was no fail.
 Instead, our safety tech saved the day.
-We used a strategic seeding process to leak an unbranded version of this video to viral sites and meme pages younger drivers loved.
-Then, we let it do its thing in the viral universe.
-Several million views and dozens of international publications later, we retargeted the same audience with a branded version of the video on Facebook, Instagram and Snapchat, strategically revealing the cheeky caper to potential Polo customers.
+We used a strategic seeding process to leak an unbranded version of this video online to viral sites and meme pages – letting it do its thing in the viral universe.
+Several million views and dozens of international publications later, we retargeted the same audience with a branded version of the video, strategically revealing the cheeky caper to potential Polo customers.

 While the new Polo looks great, its biggest standout features are its safety features and innovations - elements that are not key purchase drivers our target audience - young SINKS & DINKS (20 – 34 years old).
 This demographic are digital natives and connectivity is crucial to them.
 They value the opinions of their peers and influencers, and can navigate and evade the heavy-handed messaging often served to them in traditional formats.
 By tapping into the viral world and hiding our message in a fail video, we got our audience to actively share our messaging and promote the new Polo.
 The best part?
 They ended up celebrating the cheeky reveal that this video was part of the Volkswagen Polo campaign.